Flames engulf highway in China

 Video

-Dashcam footage captured the moment a Chinese highway was surrounded by flames, after liquefied natural gas from an overturned tanker caught fire in Hebei province.
+Dashcam footage caught the moment the gas from an overturned tanker ignited.

 -